-The use of an account/access requires that you abide by accepted rules of network etiquette.
-These include, but are not limited to, the following:
+The use of your account and Internet access requires that you abide by accepted rules of network etiquette (netiquette):

 Be polite – Do not send rude or abusive messages to anyone.

-Adapt to social norms - Before participating in any online community, take some time to read through its older content so that you may get a grasp of the community's social norms before posting.
+Adapt to social norms – Before participating in any online community, take some time to read through its content so you may get a grasp of the community’s social norms.

-Protect privacy - Do not reveal the personal address or phone numbers of yourself or any other person.
-All communications and information accessible via the network should be assumed private property.
-Do not forward/distribute an e-mail message without permission from the author.
+Protect privacy – Do not reveal the personal information of yourself or any other person (sometimes known as doxing).
+All communications and information accessible via the network should be assumed private.
+Do not forward or distribute information without permission.

-Below are some more specific guidelines on netiquette, adapted from those outlined by the Internet Engineering Task Force in RFC 1855 (https://tools.ietf.org/html/rfc1855).
+Below are some more specific guidelines adapted from those published by the Internet Engineering Task Force in RFC 1855 at tools.ietf.org/html/rfc1855.

-- Unless you are using an encryption device (hardware or software), you should assume that email on the Internet is not secure.
-Never put in a mail message anything you would not put on a postcard.
+- Assume that messages on the Internet are not secure.
+Never put in a message anything you would not put on a postcard.

 - Respect the copyright on material that you reproduce.
 Almost every country has copyright laws.

-- If you are forwarding or re-posting a message you've received, do not change the wording.
-If the message was a personal message to you and you are re-posting to a group, you should ask permission first.
+- If you are sharing a message you’ve received, do not change the wording.
+If the message was a personal message to you and you are reposting to a group, you should ask permission first.
 You may shorten the message and quote only relevant parts, but be sure you give proper attribution.

-- A good rule of thumb: Be conservative in what you send and liberal in what you receive.
-You should not send heated messages (sometimes called "flames")-even if you are provoked.
-On the other hand, you shouldn't be surprised if you get flamed and it's prudent not to respond to flames.
+- A good rule of thumb: be conservative in what you send and liberal in what you receive.
+You should not send rude or incendiary messages (sometimes called “flames”)—even if you are provoked.
+On the other hand, you shouldn’t be surprised if you receive such messages and it’s prudent not to respond.

 - Mail should have a subject heading which reflects the content of the message.